 “I don’t know for your situation, but given my view of a husband’s leadership role, I think he should hand over his rights.
 You should go to your church —at least as a starting point.
 That is sacrificial leadership.
 His desire should be for you to be blessed and he should try to take the lead in protecting the integrity of your holistic participation in Christ’s body.

 “God will lead you.
 I believe he wants you at the same church, given what he says about the church in His Word.
 The church is a place that is a load bearing wall.
 It is meant to be very influential in our lives, and so the most important people in our lives should share that with us.”
-(Read Pastor Jay’s entire answer in this GospelObsessed.com article, One Spouse Two Churches)
+(Pastor Jay, from his GospelObsessed.com article, “One Spouse Two Churches”)

 And Then:

 Here is one more insight given on the issue by another minister.
 This gives you more to prayerfully consider.
-In an “Ask the Minister” article for the Lorain County Free-Net Chapel, a question is asked pertaining to two spouses who attend churches in completely different denominations and worship styles.
+In an “Ask a Minister” article for the Lorain County Free-Net Chapel, a question is asked pertaining to two spouses who attend churches in completely different denominations and worship styles.
 Here is a portion of the answer that was given:

 “…I just thought that I would remind both of you that nagging each other about your faith does nothing to convince the other that you are right and the other is wrong.
 As for this being good for the family and your marriage or not; well, that all depends on how much you love each other.
 If you respect her, you will allow her to worship at a church, which she believes in.
 To be honest, if she is truly desiring to please the Lord, she will be a better wife to you, and will love you too.”
-(We encourage you to read the rest of the answer given at: ASK THE MINISTER)
+(We encourage you to read the rest of the answer given at: ASK A MINISTER)

 We agree with what this minister wrote.
 Giving each other space and grace on this issue seems to be more in line with God’s will than fighting over it.
 This is insulting to God to fight over where you will go to worship Him.
 Don’t you see the enemy’s fingerprints all over this?